|Anthony Lopes and Guerreiro won the Euro 2016 after beating France in Paris|

 -- This blog post is based on birth place.

--- All French-born players who were capped by France and later switched to another national team are not selected.
+-- All French-born players who were capped by France in the senior level and later switched to another national team are not selected.
+France did not lose those players.

 -- I only brought 10 defenders so that I can bring Joseph-Desire Job.